 In some counties, the mediator will submit a report to the court that includes a brief summary of both parent’s requests and concerns followed by the mediator’s recommendations.
 Mediation is sometimes on the day of your court hearing but usually several days or weeks before you have to appear in court.
 Assuming you and your spouse are unable to come to an agreement regarding your children in mediation or on your own, your case will proceed to court.
 Both of you will have an opportunity to present your evidence and express your positions to the judge.
 In many counties, the judge will review the mediator’s recommendations.
 While these recommendations are not binding on the Court, they can certainly be persuasive.

 Family Court Mediation

 Family Court Services Mediators (FCS) work for the court.
-In some counties you are notified by mail of the mediation date, location and time.
+In some counties, you are notified by mail of the mediation date, location, and time.
 Other counties require you to call in and schedule your session.
-In a few counties mediation is held the day of the court hearing.
+In a few counties, mediation is held on the day of the court hearing.